Interview: Olga Gouskova Talks about the Female Form

 Sometimes artists are not very comfortable with interviews and one them is Russian-born Belgium-based artist Olga Gouskova.
 She told me she was a better painter than a writer and in a sense, was probably reluctant to explain her art through words.
 The good news is I'm not a critic and I just love art in general so I understand her uneasiness.
 In her Facebook profile, she even posted this quote from Pablo Picasso.
 "As far as I am concerned, a painting speaks for itself.
 What is the use of giving explanations, when all is said and done?
 A painter has only one language."

-But the following interview was in fact, a good overview of her creative process, her blooming career and why one critic even branded her art as having hints of Botticelli’s.
-Her concept of femininity is not a typical take on beauty but as an extension of her own self, of her desires and aspirations.
-Her portraits of these mysterious, melancholic, sensual women, is a contemporary representation of femininity and sensuality.
-Although we are almost always bombarded by female images in fashion magazines and tv, Olga paints these women with a subtlety that reminds us of ages past when a woman’s striking beauty is simply just enough.
+But the following interview was in fact, a good overview of her creative process, her blooming career and why one critic even branded her art as having hints of Botticelli's.
+Her concept of femininity is not a typical take on beauty but an extension of her own self, of her desires and aspirations.
+Her portraits of these mysterious, melancholic, sensual women, are a contemporary representation of femininity and sensuality.
+Although we are almost always bombarded by female images in fashion magazines and tv, Olga paints these women with a subtlety that reminds us of ages past when a woman's striking beauty is simply just enough.

 1. How did your love affair with art begin?